YorickBM/TwerkingCrops/README.md

 # TwerkingCrops
 Please do not download this plugin from GitHub.
 This resource can be downloaded from: https://www.spigotmc.org/resources/twerking-crops.36533/
 You are **not** allowed to use any classes for yourself without permission!
 The code is public for the people that want to give a more specific error location.
 Or want to suggest improvements for the resource self.
+This repository is strictly for educational purposes.

 ## Available Commands
 All the available commands are listed down below with the needed